Assantis/devcontainers/README.md

 As this is really just a minimal example I would recommend you to choose your favorite image.
 There are some amazing projects out there that really make your setups as easy as possible.

-## Some love your the maintainers of these images:
+## Some love for the maintainers of these images:

 A ready to use flutter container with android support: https://github.com/cirruslabs/docker-images-flutter